Sorry, you need to enable JavaScript to visit this website.

 Sweet Sixteen Party, U.S.

-It might sound like something made for spoiled, rich kids, but the Sweet Sixteen Party can be seen as an important coming of age passage for Americans, and it can be held by either a boy or girl.
+It might sound like something made for spoiled, rich kids, but the Sweet Sixteen Party can be seen as an important coming-of-age passage for Americans, and it can be held by either a boy or a girl.
 Parties can be as big or as small as the participant likes, but formal wear (gowns for girls, tuxes or suits for boys), lavish venues and even tiaras for the girls have become commonplace.
 In some families, a car is also bestowed upon the 16-year-old by their parents as a way of acknowledging their adulthood, responsibility and freedom.

 Cattle Jumping, Ethiopia

-In the Hamar tribe of Ethiopia’s Omo Valley, young boys – known as Ukuli – take part in a three-day-long coming of age ceremony that comprises of dancing, singing and whipping.
+In the Hamar tribe of Ethiopia’s Omo Valley, young boys – known as Ukuli – take part in a three-day-long coming-of-age ceremony that comprises of dancing, singing and whipping.
 But the biggest feat is one where the boys must prove they can run across the backs of the tribe’s cattle.
 If they can accomplish it, they’ll become a respected Maza, proving they are grown up enough to be married and have a family.

 Seijin no Hi, Japan